Climate and Energy Grand Challenge: A Call for Innovative Research, Teaching and Mentorship Proposals

 The deadline for written proposals is Monday, Feb.
 3, 2020.
 A selection committee will review the proposals, and decisions will be announced in early March.

 Proposals should be submitted using the online application form, should be no more than four pages in length, and should include the following:

 - A project abstract or summary statement (not to exceed 200 words);

-- A list of current and pending support for all PIs and/or senior research personnel that indicates how the proposed effort is distinct from earlier or ongoing funding to the investigators involved.
+- A list of current and pending support for all PIs and/or senior personnel that indicates how the proposed effort is distinct from earlier or ongoing funding to the investigators involved.

 Questions about the call for proposals should be directed to firstname.lastname@example.org.

 The Grand Challenges Program was launched in 2007 to address complex global environmental challenges including scientific, technological, and policy dimensions.
 A critical component of Grand Challenges is the integration of research with innovative undergraduate mentorship and teaching.
 More than 100 members of the Princeton faculty from 29 academic departments have been supported by the Grand Challenges Program and upwards of 1750 undergraduates have been mentored on internships and independent work related to the focal themes.
 Additional details regarding the Grand Challenges Program and the Climate and Energy Challenge are provided on PEI’s website.